-My thoughts on Bill Gates calling Microsoft's presence in mobile a "mistake"Chase Bonar - Contributing Editor
+My thoughts on Bill Gates calling Microsoft's presence in mobile a "mistake"Chase Bonar - Member

 In a recent interview with CBS This Morning's Charlie Rose, Bill gates admitted he wasn't happy with Microsoft's strategy in mobile.
 Gates said "We didn't miss cell phones, but the way that we went about it didn't allow us to get the leadership, so it's clearly a mistake."

 Sharp words for a platform that could use all the protection it can get in 2013.

 There are a few reasons Bill Gates might open up about Microsoft and the way it missed an opportunity in the smartphone arena.

 First, he could have simply wanted to get his word on record.
 As former CEO of Microsoft, his opinion as Chairman of Microsoft is just as important to the company's future as his opinion was in the former position.